addisonbgross/crowgame/README.md

 `git submodule update`

-Overwrite the CMakeLists.txt file in Opulence with the CMakeLists.txt file in this folder.
+Add your project's cpp & hpp files to the CMakeLists.txt file in Opulence.
 Compile using CMake in the Opulence folder.
 Your output game executable will be generated in the Opulence folder